Gordon Cummins: Formal murder charges

-On 16 February, Edward Greeno drove to HM Prison Brixton to interview Cummins, who recounted his movements between 9 and 13 February.
+On 16 February, Greeno drove to HM Prison Brixton to interview Cummins, who recounted his movements between 9 and 13 February.
 He insisted he had never encountered any of the murder victims, and claimed to be unable to recognise their photographs.
 When presented with the victims' personal belongings recovered among his own possessions, Cummins claimed the items had been "taken from a service respirator case I was carrying when arrested, but which was not mine".
-He then recounted his claim that he had either picked up the wrong haversack, or that another airman had switched his own gas mask and haversack with his.
+He then recounted his claim that he had either picked up the wrong haversack or that another airman had switched his own gas mask and haversack with his.
 Unconvinced of Cummins's claims, Greeno informed him he was to be charged with the murders of Oatley, Lowe, and Jouannet the following morning.
 He was held on remand at HM Prison Brixton, to await trial.

 Cummins was further charged with assaulting Heywood and Mulcahy on 20 February.
 On 27 March, Cummins again appeared before a judge at Bow Street Magistrates' Court.
 On this occasion, he was further charged with the murder of Evelyn Hamilton.